 Why This Guitar Matters

-- "The Messiah Will Come Again" (1972) β the track most explicitly documented as a Nancy performance β is one of the most cited examples of what a Telecaster can sound like in expressive hands; it has influenced more players than the sales numbers suggest
+- "The Messiah Will Come Again" (1972).
+The track Guitarist magazine explicitly ties to "his Tele 'Nancy'" is one of the most referenced examples of what a Telecaster can do in expressive hands

 The Instrument